w38g0ru/vms/docs/publication.rst

 - **Co-Author**: List the names of co-authors, if any.
 Leave this field blank if there are no co-authors.

 - **Description**: Elaborate on the content and significance of your publication.

+If everything is correct, click the “Submit” button to save the research publication information.

 This feature allows you to maintain a comprehensive record of your research publications, making it easier to showcase your scholarly achievements and contributions.